andriy063/remote-ftp-vscode/README.md

 - 🔒 Support for both **FTP** and **SFTP**
 - 📄 Open remote files for editing
 - 💾 Automatic upload on save
-- 📥 Download individual files or entire folders
+- 📥 Download individual files or entire folders (change `workers` in config to increase the threads, i.e. to increase the loading speed)
 - 📦 Local auto backup (changed files in `rsftpbackups` folder)

 ---